thisisevilevil/evilevil365/_drafts/2024-07-10-ProActiveRemediations-BackToBasics.md

 * Usage of device filters when assigning to groups
 * Use the "output" view in the remediation to print useful information to the Intune console
 * Supports running [on-demand remediations](https://learn.microsoft.com/en-us/mem/intune/fundamentals/remediations#run-a-remediation-script-on-demand-preview) which runs almost instantly.

+Also consider the possibility of the On Demand feature: Making remediations available for ServiceDesk personnel for ad-hoc problem solving.
+You can utilize scope tags and custom roles in Intune to only show select Remediations for ServiceDesk, in correlation with Custom Roles, when running them On Demand.
+This can be a great tool and time saver for them, rather than hopping on to the users device manually in a remote session.

 ## Reference Remediations